chierina/Energy-Churn-Prediction/README.md

-# Churn Prediction for an Energy company
+# Churn Prediction for an Energy Company
 This is a case study designed for a top tier strategic consulting company. \
 You can find following files in this repository.
 * Datasets : all the provided datasets for training and testing.